TypeInnovation and Research

 What is Innovation?

 Innovation is the process of turning creative ideas into something that generates value.
 An innovation in the NHS might be a process, a service, a product or technology that results in better health, less harm and better patient experience with the same or with less use of resources.
-An innovation will be the outcome of a creative process of ideas generation, challenge, testing and evaluation that when implemented represents a step change on what has gone before.
-In NHFT we are also interested in developing ideas that improve your working life or makes us more efficient.
+An innovation will be the outcome of a creative process of ideas generation, challenge, testing and evaluation that when put in place represents a step change on what has gone before.
+In NHFT we are keen to in develop ideas that improve your working life or makes us more efficient.

 Check out this video introduction to innovation in the NHS:

-NHFT recognises research as critical to the delivery of evidence-based care.
+NHFT recognises research as key to the delivery of evidence based care.
 We also recognise that the quality of patient care is higher when there is participation in research.

 Clinical research is the way in which we gather evidence to improve treatments for patients.
 Many people think it is just about drug trials, however it can include a variety of research.
 Promoting, conducting and using clinical research to improve healthcare is one of the key principles of the NHS.
 In fact, the Constitution for NHS England (2013) contains a pledge to inform patients of research studies in which they may be eligible to participate.
 The National Institute of Health Research wants patients and carers to feel empowered to ask about research, and to keep research at the top of the NHS England agenda.
 As a result, research is now core NHS business.

 AddressInnovation and Research Unit, Berrywood Hosppital, Northamptonshire, NN5 6UD